Admissions + Attractions

 The historic park high atop the Niagara Escarpment, at the foot of Brock’s Monument, features several paved trails through the parkland to picnic areas and scenic lookouts.
 The patio at Queenston Heights Restaurant is open seasonally on weekends and holidays and features spectacular views of the Niagara River far below.
 Sunday brunch is also a local favourite.

-Located just south of the Falls, floral displays and free-flying tropical songbirds are on show all year round.
+Located just south of the Falls, floral displays are on show all year round.
 In the Fragrance Garden, there is a collection of perennial and annual herbs and other fragrant species, and Braille plant labels giving information are available.
 A wheelchair is available for use on a first-come, first-served basis at this location.

 Niagara Parks Golf

 Legends on the Niagara, located just five minutes south of the Falls, was Ontario’s first golf complex to offer the SoloRider golf cart.
 Golfers with mobility disabilities can play a full round at any of Legends’ three courses, on a specially designed 350-degree swivel seat golf cart which elevates to allow players to tee off, putt and to travel on the greens and even into sand traps, due to its turf-friendly designed tires.
 To reserve your tee-time and the SoloRider, simply contact Niagara Parks Golf at 1-866-465- 3642 or 905-295-9595.